 This course is a practical application of management procedures for early care and education programs, including a study of planning, operating, supervising, and evaluating programs.
-Topics on philosophy, types of programs, policies, fiscal management, regulations, staffing, evaluation, and communication.
+Topics on philosophy, types of programs, policies, fiscal management, regulations, staffing, evaluation, and communication will be covered.